 John Leighton to Nathaniel Treadwell, 1691

-The foundation, fireplace and chimney in the rear wing of the existing house at 62 East St. may be from the ownership of Nathaniel Treadwell or John Leighton, predating the rest of the house, although roof framing indicates that the present rear wing was built after the front right section.
+John Leighton sold to Nathaniel Treadwell on April 16, 1691, “parcels of land and the messuages thereon, which were mine.
+First parcel is the homestead of my house, 3 1/2 acres.”
+(Salem Deeds Book 9: Page 268).
+The foundation, fireplace, and chimney in the rear wing of the existing house at 62 East St. may be from the ownership of Nathaniel Treadwell or John Leighton, predating the rest of the house, although the roof framing indicates that the present rear wing was built after the front right section.
 The front left is of later construction.

 Nathaniel Treadwell to Col. John Wainwright Jr. 1710

 Nathaniel Treadwell and “Rebecca his wife,” true and lawful owners” sold the same three and a half acres “with a certain dwelling” bounded east by Samuel Taylor to John Wainwright, son of John and grandson of the Colonel, with “a certain dwelling house and Homestead or house lot, Oct.
-1, 1710 “for £120.00 of current money New England.” “bounded northwardly on the homestead of Giles Cowes and John Wainwright, late of Ipswich, northwesterly and southwestardly by land of Benjamin Newman, and the homestead of Samuel Treadwell southwestwardly .”
+1, 1710 “for ÂŁ120.00 of current money New England.” “bounded northwardly on the homestead of Giles Cowes and John Wainwright, late of Ipswich, northwesterly and southwesterly by land of Benjamin Newman, and the homestead of Samuel Treadwell southwestwardly .”
 (Salem Deeds: Book 23: Page 33)

-The estate of Nathaniel Treadwell’s grandfather Samuel Taylor, deceased, then owned the adjoining estate.
+The estate of Nathaniel Treadwell’s grandfather, Samuel Taylor, deceased, then owned the adjoining estate.
 Nath.
-Treadwell, his executor and Samuel Treadwell, his legatee, sold the house and an acre lot for £52 to John Wainwright Jr., Oct.
+Treadwell, his executor, and Samuel Treadwell, his legatee, sold the house and an acre lot for ÂŁ52 to John Wainwright Jr., Oct.
 21, 1710 (Salem Deeds Book 22: Page 216).

 Col. John Wainwright Jr.

-John Wainwright Jr., son of John Wainwright and Elizabeth Norton, was born June 14, 1691, married Christian Newton and graduated from Harvard in 1709.
+John Wainwright Jr., son of John Wainwright and Elizabeth Norton, was born June 14, 1691, married Christian Newton, and graduated from Harvard in 1709.
 He was a Member of the House of Representatives for the Town of Ipswich, Clerk of the House, Justice of the Inferior Court of Common Pleas for the County of Essex, and Colonel of a Regiment of Foot in the County.

 After purchasing the lot and house from Treadwell, Wainwright began construction of a large new mansion house on the lot, which is believed to be the right and rear portions of this house.
-It appears that he removed the rear structure, but re-used some of the framing members as he built a new house in front with a new wing in the rear, saving the massive existing fireplace where it stood.
+It appears that he removed the rear structure, but reused some of the framing members as he built a new house in front with a new wing in the rear, saving the massive existing fireplace where it stood.

-Wainwright overextended and was beset by financial problem.
-He conveyed for £920.00 to Samuel Appleton of Boston, “sundry messuages or house lots, commonly known by the names of Leighton’s lot, Taylor’s lot, Newman’s homestead and the late messuage or house lott of my honored grandfather, Francis Wainwright,” totaling about fifteen acres, upland, tillage, pasture and meadow, Oct.
+Wainwright overextended and was beset by financial problems.
+He conveyed for ÂŁ920.00 to Samuel Appleton of Boston, “sundry messuages or house lots, commonly known by the names of Leighton’s lot, Taylor’s lot, Newman’s homestead and the late messuage or house lott of my honored grandfather, Francis Wainwright,” totaling about fifteen acres, upland, tillage, pasture and meadow, Oct.
 25, 1726 (47: 144).
-The deed informs us that on the former “Leighton’s lot” there was a “new house not finished.”
-This confirms that the home of Nathaniel Treadwell which he sold to John Wainwright Jr., and the house begun by Wainwright were on the same lot.
+The deed informs us that on the former “Leighton’s lot,” there was a “new house not finished.”
+This confirms that the home of Nathaniel Treadwell, which he sold to John Wainwright Jr., and the house begun by Wainwright were on the same lot.

 Col. John Wainwright Jr. died September 1, 1739, “after a lingering Indisposition” in the 48th Year of his Age, leaving his wife Christian Wainwright a widow with children.